 Lumbar Image Reporting with Epidemiology (LIRE)

 The overall goal of the LIRE Pragmatic Trial was to perform a large, pragmatic, randomized controlled trial to determine the effectiveness of a simple, inexpensive and easy to deploy intervention – of inserting epidemiological benchmarks into lumbar spine imaging reports– at reducing subsequent tests and treatments (including cross-sectional imaging (MR/CT), opioid prescriptions, spinal injections and surgery).
-This NIH Collaboratory-funded pragmatic clinical trial included 250,401 participants and was conducted at primary care clinics at four healthcare systems across the nation.
+This NIH Collaboratory-funded pragmatic clinical trial included 250,401 participants and was conducted at 98 primary care clinics at four healthcare systems across the nation.
 Inclusion in the trial required that PCPs initiated one of 10 lumbar spine imaging (XR, CT, MR) CPT codes for evaluation of back pain.
 The intervention was inserting epidemiologic data into imaging reports using text that varied by imaging modality and patient age bracket.
 Intervention deployment was conducted using a stepped-wedge design with 5 randomization waves at the clinic level, spaced 6 months apart.
 Outcome data was passively collected via the electronic health record for a period spanning one year prior to index imaging to two years following index imaging.
-Utilization data include lumbar spine imaging reports, physician and inpatient encounters and diagnosis and procedure codes associated with those encounters, and prescriptions.
+Utilization data include lumbar spine imaging reports, outpatient and inpatient encounters and diagnosis and procedure codes associated with those encounters, and prescriptions.

 The CLEAR Center has access to the IBM/Watson (formerly Truven Health Analytics) MarketScan® Commercial Claims and Encounters Databases from 2007-2018.
 These databases provide researchers access to fully integrated, de-identified, individual-level healthcare claims data to understand health economics and treatment outcomes.
 These databases include procedures, diagnoses, and financial expenditures from inpatient, outpatient, and pharmacy claims of over 50 million enrollees (annually) with data from 150 contributing employers and 13 contributing health plans.
 Additionally, the CLEAR Center has access to the MarketScan® Medicare Supplemental Database from 2007-2018.
 This database profiles the healthcare experience of retirees with Medicare supplemental insurance paid by employers and provides detailed cost, use, and outcomes data for healthcare services performed in both inpatient and outpatient settings, including drug data.